SOS (Rihanna song): Composition

-"SOS" is an up-tempo dance-pop, hip hop and R&B song.
+"SOS" is an up-tempo dance-pop, synth-pop and R&B song.
 The song includes synth riffs and machine beats as part of its instrumental.
 The lyrical content of the song is based around the theme of a "boy meets girl" scenario; Quentin B. Huff of PopMatters provided a synopsis of the lyrical content, writing that "SOS" is a "classic tale of girl-sees-boy, girl-falls-head-over-heels, girl-dreams-of-boy-so-much-she-loses-herself, girl-sings-catchy-pop-song-about-boy, girl-sells-lots-of-records".
 The song's instrumental composition is built around a prominent sample of "Tainted Love", which was originally written by Ed Cobb in 1965 and popularised by English synthpop duo Soft Cell, when they released their cover version in 1981.